znicholls/pint/docs/index.rst

 **Python 2 and 3**: a single codebase that runs unchanged in Python 2.7+ and Python 3.3+.

-**Pandas integration**: Thanks to `Pandas Extension Types`_ it is now possible to use Pint with Pandas.
-Operations on DataFrames and between columns are units aware, providing even more convenience for users of Pandas DataFrames.
-For full details, see the `Pandas Support Documentation`_.

 When you choose to use a NumPy_ ndarray, its methods and